Mohammadjafari80/blog/src/posts/Erasing the Invisible.md

 Towards the end of my experiments, I came across an interesting paper: [Average Difference in Watermarks](https://arxiv.org/pdf/2406.09026).
 Since I had created TreeRing and StegaStamp versions of `10,000` images, I calculated the average image difference across all pairs and saw intriguing patterns for each watermarking algorithm.
 However, adding or subtracting these patterns—whether on large or small scales—did not work effectively.

+### Other Transformations for TreeRing Attacks

+Since crop and resize worked surprisingly well on these types of attacks, I experimented with other transformations ranging in degrees of freedom, including Translation, Affine, and Homography.
+Additionally, I explored optical distortions and a method I coined "patch-aware stretching" (I think I invented it, lol).
+However, none of these methods performed as effectively as the simple crop and scale approach.

+### Reverse Resizing for TreeRing Attacks

+Reflecting on the vulnerability of TreeRing watermarks, I considered an alternative approach: instead of cropping the central `0.9` and rescaling, I scaled down the entire image and outpainted the margins to fill a `512x512` canvas.
+Using the FluxInpaint pipeline, this method showed decent results but performed on par with the initial approach.
+The key drawback was its computational cost—about 1000 times heavier than simple crop and scale—and the complexity of parameter tuning for acceptable outpainting.
+Despite these challenges, it has a notable advantage: it ensures no significant part of the image is removed during processing.

 #### StegaStamp Average Pattern
 ![StegaStamp](stega_difference.png)